 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
-The Company is engaged in retail loan distribution.
-Credit quality of a customer is assessed by the management on regular basis with market information and individual credit limits are defined accordingly.
+The Company is engaged in providing portfolio management services.
 Outstanding customer receivables are regularly monitored and any further services to major customers are approved by the senior management.